Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Conclusion

 \section{Conclusion}

-In this work, we investigated a classical resource-constrained project scheduling problem extended with time-of-use energy tariffs and machine states.
-We proposed three models for this problem: two monolithic models employing \emph{ILP} and \emph{CP} approaches, and an \emph{LBBD}.
-In the latter, the problem is divided into two problems: a master problem, solved by an ILP, solves the energy part of the original problem, while the RCPSP components are put aside in a subproblem.
-This subproblem is solved efficiently via a CP.
+In this work, we have investigated the classical resource-constrained project scheduling problem extended with time-of-use energy tariffs and machine states.
+We proposed three models for this problem: two monolithic models employing \emph{ILP} and \emph{CP} approaches, and \emph{\texttt{LBBD}}.
+In the latter, the problem was divided into two problems: a master problem, solved by an ILP, solves the energy part of the original problem, while the RCPSP components are put aside in a subproblem.
+This subproblem is solved efficiently via a CP model.
 We assessed these models in a series of energy-intensive density instances.
-We showed that in sparse and standard instances, the LBBD approach outperforms the others, with increasing margins when the instance size grows.
-In high-density instances, the monolithic CP still seems to be the best, but not by far.
-Finally, we have exhibited that our LBBD approach can be applied to other kinds of problems, as long as they can be decomposed into an energy problem whose starting time of the energy-intensive tasks can be set in the subproblem.
-We tried two different subproblems: an RCPSP with blocking times and total weighted tardiness criterion, and a classical flexible job shop.
-For both, our LBBD approach surpasses a classical monolithic approach.
+Outcomes revealed that in standard and dense instances, \texttt{LBBD} outperforms the other proposed approaches, with increasing margins when the instance size grows, solving to optimality instances with up to 480 tasks.
+In sparse instances, it is the monolithic CP that tends to yield the best results, as long as the makespan appears in the objective function.
+Otherwise, \texttt{LBBD} statistically retains its dominance in most cases.
+Finally, we have demonstrated that \texttt{LBBD} is applicable to a broader class of problems, provided that they admit a decomposition into an energy management problem in which the start times of energy-intensive activities can be determined within the subproblem.
+We investigated two distinct subproblem formulations: a resource-constrained project scheduling problem (RCPSP) with blocking times and a total weighted tardiness objective, and a classical flexible job shop scheduling problem.
+In both cases, \texttt{LBBD} outperforms a traditional monolithic solution approach.